artificialarea/blogful-api/README.md

 Thanks to a long troubleshooting session with Jonathan Huxhold @ ThinkfulChat, the issue ws eventually solved.

-Several changes were made to `.env, package.json, config.js, and postgrator-config.js` so I'm uncertain which particular change (or combination of changes) was the deciding factor.
-That said, the last change made for migration to work was done the `postgrator-config.js` by adding `"ssl": !!process.env.SSL` to the module.export properties.

-Jonathan said,
+### Alterations

+**1) `packgage.json "scripts"`**

+* Originally:
+`"migrate:production": "heroku run npm run migrate"`

+* Update, per ThinkChat suggestion:
+`"migrate:production": "env SSL=true NODE_TLS_REJECT_UNAUTHORIZED=0 DATABASE_URL=$(heroku config:get DATABASE_URL) npm run migrate"`

+* I subsequently tried to revert back to the original after initial migration done but migrate:production failed again, so returning to the convoluted command with SSL.

+**2) `postgrator-config.js`**

+* Add `"ssl": !!process.env.SSL` to the `module.export` properties.

-"I think postgrator does something under the hood to accommodate ssl settings on db up in the environment.
+Jonathan said, "I think postgrator does something under the hood to accommodate ssl settings on db up in the environment.
 The double bang (!!) casts a truthy or falsy value to a boolean true or false.
 So by adding it as an actual postgrator config value, it was able to establish the connection."

-### Other alterations

-**1) in `packgage.json "scripts"`**

-originally:
-`"migrate:production": "heroku run npm run migrate"`

-per ThinkChat suggestion changed to:
-`"migrate:production": "env SSL=true NODE_TLS_REJECT_UNAUTHORIZED=0 DATABASE_URL=$(heroku config:get DATABASE_URL) npm run migrate"`

-I subsequently tried to revert back to the original after initial migration done but migrate:production failed again, so returning to the convoluted command with SSL.

-**2) in `.env`** (not sure if necessary)

-originally:
-`DATABASE_URL: process.env.DATABASE_URL || 'postgresql://dunder_mifflin@localhost/blogful'`

-changed to:
-`DATABASE_URL: process.env.DATABASE_URL || /* heroku URI */`